tagoyal/factuality-datasets/README.md

 Manually evaluated error type annotation for generated summaries from XSum and CNN/DM is included in the 'annotated_datasets' folder.

 ## Factuality Models and Data

+Environment base is Python 3.6.
+Also see requirements.txt.
+We used Stanford CoreNLP version 3.9.1.

 The drive folder contains synthetic datasets (both generation-based and entity-based) used to train factuality models for both CNN/DM and XSum domain.
 These are in the 'factuality_models_datasets/training_datasets' folder.

 'factuality_models_datasets/training_datasets/XSUM-human': For XSum, additionally, the human-annotated training and test set (original data provided in <a href="https://arxiv.org/abs/2005.00661">this paper </a>) is included along with the train test splits used our paper.
 The corresponding tsv files contain input, summary pairs, the sentence-level factuality label as well as the arc-level factuality labels derived from the span-level annotation provided by the original paper.
 These files can be used directly (no further preprocessing) to train factuality models.
 Use train.tsv to train DAE and sentence-level models, and train_weak.tsv to train DAE-Weak model.